My, what big eyes you have

-Months before the release of The Grey, this newspaper had already received a message from some lupine anti-defamation league.
+Months before the release of The Grey, this newspaper had already received a message from some lupine anti-defamation league, claiming that the portrayal of wolves in the movie was a gross calumny upon these peaceable creatures.
+They seldom, if ever, said the letter, attack or devour humans.